 |Brandeis University||Physics 29a|

-Part 4: Replace the collector resistor of your amplifier with the primary winding of a speaker transformer, such as the 42TM013-RC, whose data sheet you will find on the Physics 29A web page.
-Connect a speaker directly to the secondary winding.
-What is the quiescent voltage on the collector of your transistor?
-Voicing a medium tone into the microphone, what is the amplitude of the signal on the collector?
-How is it possible for the collector to rise to a potential higher than your supply voltage?
-What power is your amplifier delivering to the speaker?
-Using your measurement of the speaker impedance for a medium tone, what is the impedance of the speaker primary for a medium tone with the speaker attached to the secondary?
+Part 6: Replace the collector resistor of your amplifier with the primary winding of a speaker transformer.
+Our speaker transformer is the 42TM013-RC, which has turns ratio of 11.5.
+Its data sheet is on the 29A web page.
+Connect a speaker to the secondary winding of the transformer.
+Voice a tone into the microphone.
+What is the amplitude of the signal on the collector?
+How is it possible for the collector to rise to a voltage higher than your power supply voltage?
+What collector resistor would give you the same amplitude signal as the transformer with speaker?
+Using the transformer equations, what is the effective resistance of the speaker?

 Part 7: Remove the speaker transformer and restore the collector resistor to your amplifier.
 Build a second amplifier that takes the output of the first amplifier and delivers it to a speaker so that the audio is loud and clear.
 The second amplifier should use one transistor only, and it may or may not use the speaker transformer.
 What is the maximum amplitude audio signal your circuit can deliver to the speaker terminals?
 Move the speaker near the microphone.
 You should hear a high-pitched whining noise.
 Explain to your instructor how this noise arises.